nemo794/nisarqa/docs/product_specs/01_intro_and_overview.md

 | TXT | `<gran_id>_QA_LOG.txt` | Log file.
 Contains full details of verification checks, in addition to typical log outputs | < 200 KB |

 \* For NISAR mission processing, `<gran_id>` will be the complete granule ID of the input L1/L2 granule.
+See Appendix A [RD1] for details on the syntax.

 ## Input NISAR L1/L2 Science Product Overview
-Each NASA SDS L0-L2 L-band product is distributed as a single Hierarchical Data Format version 5 granule.
-For full descriptions, please see the L1/L2 product specification documents, available from the ASF DAAC or the NISAR sample data website https://nisar.jpl.nasa.gov/data/sample-data/.
+Each NASA SDS L0-L2 L-band product is distributed as a single Hierarchical Data Format version 5 granule (Appendix A [RD2]).
+For full descriptions, please see the L1/L2 product specification documents (Appendix A [RD3]-[RD10]).

 ### NISAR Product Level Descriptions